novillo-cs/apcsa_material/classwork/02_24_maze/notes.md

 - Generate a random array cosidering 4 possible moves and loop through that array.
 - Generate an array with 4 posible moves, and remove those in a random order.

-#### Why check adjacent spaces?

-If a cell has 2+ adjacent spaces, carving it would merge two paths into a wide open area.
-This check keeps all paths exactly 1 cell wide — a proper maze.

 #### Why randomize directions?

 Without randomization, the algorithm always goes in the same order (e.g., UP first), creating predictable, boring mazes.
 Shuffling directions creates unique mazes every time.

-#### How does backtracking work?

-When all 4 directions from a cell are blocked (border, space, or too many adjacent spaces), the recursion returns to the previous cell and tries its next untried direction.

 ```
 public Maze(int rows, int cols){